akshay2102/Smart-Expense-Manager/README.md

-An Expense Mangement Web app for KJSCE Hackathon using
+An Expense Management Web app for KJSCE Hackathon using
 ------------------------------------------

 <pre><code>